ahillss/ReverseEngineeringNotes/README.md

 To modify the binary files you will need a hex editor.

 A good one is [HT](https://github.com/sebastianbiallas/ht) which comes with a builtin disassembler where you can see the assembly representation of the hex code as you type.
-It also allows you to view the executable/library file headers, but the virtual address seems to be off compared to what is outputted from other tools.
+It also allows you to view the executable/library file headers (though the virtual address you get from the header part seems to be off compared to what is outputted from other tools).

 Note like many other disassemblers, HT's one also runs on the whole file, disassembling not only the code, but also incorrectly on the header, data etc as well.